What Is CAIA® Exam Computer-Based Testing Like?

 Have Other Questions about CBT and the CAIA Exam?

 Check out CAIA Association’s FAQ page to learn more about what you should expect going into the exam.
-You can also ensure you are prepared for the computer-based exam with Kaplan’s preparation packages.
-We have study options to suit all learning styles!
-Get started today.
+You can also ensure you are prepared for the computer-based exam with Kaplan’s CAIA study materials.
+We have study options to suit all learning styles, so get started today.

 FREE eBook: Before You Decide to Sit for the CAIA® Exam